John Matuszak: Acting career

 Matuszak became a professional actor in the 1980s, making appearances in feature films and on television, often portraying football players or gentle giants.
 His first major role was in the 1979 film North Dallas Forty as a football player.
 Matuszak appeared in the movies Caveman, The Ice Pirates, One Man Force, and One Crazy Summer, but is frequently remembered as deformed captive Sloth in The Goonies, the makeup for which took five hours to apply.
 Sloth wears a Raiders shirt in some scenes.
 Matuszak had numerous guest appearances in TV shows such as Perfect Strangers, M*A*S*H, The Dukes of Hazzard, Hunter, Silver Spoons, The A-Team, 1st & Ten, Hollywood Beat and Miami Vice.

 Death

-Matuszak died on June 17, 1989, as a result of acute propoxyphene intoxication, an accidental overdose of the prescription drug Darvocet, according to the findings of the Los Angeles County Coroner's Office.
-He was only 38 years old.
-The report also said that hypertrophic cardiomyopathy (an enlarged heart) and bronchopneumonia had been contributing factors in Matuszak's death.
+On June 17, 1989, Matuszak died as a result of acute propoxyphene intoxication, an accidental overdose of the prescription drug Darvocet, according to the findings of the Los Angeles County Coroner's Office.
+He was 38 years old.
+The report also said that hypertrophic cardiomyopathy (a thickened heart) and bronchopneumonia had been contributing factors in Matuszak's death.
 There were also traces of cocaine found in his bloodstream.